slurmulon/generator-collector/README.md

 const data = await loader()
 ``` -->

-### `src/views/Account.vue`
+### Consumer

-Now imagine we are creating a new account management page for logged in users.
+Now imagine we are creating a new account management page for logged in users (our component is the "consumer").

 On this page we only need to load the `site` and the `user`, so we do not care about `posts`.